Michael Crichton: Personal life

 Crichton was tall (6 ft 9 in, or 206 cm).
 His height made him feel isolated as an adolescent.
 During the 1970s and 1980s, he consulted psychics and enlightenment gurus to make him feel more socially acceptable and to improve his positive karma.
-As a result of these experiences, Crichton practiced meditation throughout much of his life.
+As a result of these experiences, Crichton practiced meditation.
 While he is often regarded as a deist, he never publicly confirmed this.
 When asked in an online Q&A if he were a spiritual person, Crichton responded with: "Yes, but it is difficult to talk about."

 Crichton was a workaholic.
 When drafting a novel, which would typically take him six or seven weeks, Crichton withdrew completely to follow what he called "a structured approach" of ritualistic self-denial.
 As he neared writing the end of each book, he would rise increasingly early each day, meaning that he would sleep for less than four hours by going to bed at 10 p.m. and waking at 2 a.m.

 In 1992, Crichton was ranked among People magazine's 50 most beautiful people.
 He married five times.
 Four of the marriages ended in divorce: Joan Radam (1965–1970); Kathleen St. Johns (1978–1980); Suzanna Childs (1981–1983); and actress Anne-Marie Martin (1987–2003), the mother of his daughter (born 1989).
 At the time of his death, Crichton was married to Sherri Alexander (married 2005), who was six months pregnant with their son, born on February 12, 2009.

 Politics

 From 1990 to 1995, Crichton donated $9,750 to Democratic candidates for office.
 According to Pat Choate, Crichton was a supporter of Reform candidate Ross Perot in the 1996 United States presidential election.
 Crichton's 1992 novel Rising Sun delved into the political and economic effect of Japan–United States relations.
 The novel warns against foreign direct investment in the U.S. economy, with Crichton describing it in interviews as "economic suicide" for the United States.
 Crichton stated that his novel was written as a "wakeup call" to Americans.

 In a 2003 speech, Crichton warned against partisanship in environmental legislation, arguing for an apolitical environmentalist movement.
 In 2005, Crichton reportedly met with Republican President George W. Bush to discuss Crichton's novel State of Fear, of which Bush was a fan.
-According to Fred Barnes, Bush and Crichton "talked for an hour and were in near-total agreement."
+According to Fred Barnes, Bush and Crichton "talked for an hour and were in near-total agreement".
 In September 2005, Crichton testified on climate change before the U.S. Senate Committee on Environment and Public Works.
-Crichton opined that human activities are not significantly contributing to global warming, and encouraged U.S. lawmakers to more closely examine the methodology of climate science before voting on policy.
+Crichton opined that human activities are not significantly contributing to global warming, and encouraged U.S. lawmakers to examine the methodology of climate science more closely before voting on policy.
 His testimony received praise from Republican Senator Jim Inhofe, and criticism from Democratic Senator Hillary Clinton.
 Crichton's views on climate change are frequently criticized as pseudoscience.